dsuryd/dotNetify-Elements/DevApp/server/Docs/Button.md

-﻿The element to accept .
+﻿The element to accept action input.

 [inset]